Skip to main content

 5. Click Erase

-6. Open the drive in Finder
+6. Open the drive in Finder and create a folder named TeslaCam

-Method 4: ext4 Formatting (Advanced)
+Method 4: ext4 Formatting (Advanced, Linux Only)

 Where to Plug In the USB Drive